openghg/openghg/README.md

 Please make a new branch for each feature you create.
 Each function should also have unit tests in the respective directory in `test`.

 After finishing your feature branch please submit a pull request to merge into devel.
-Don't merge straight away without another user performing a review of your code.

 # Setting up nbstripout after cloning
 Jupyer notebook output may be automatically stripped on commit through the use of the nbstripout tool.